The Icy Basement Stairs

 Late that afternoon, they were back.
 Each held a burlap bag partially filled with their quarry.
 Grandpa inspected both bags, and handed them back to the city slickers.

-“That’s a really nice bunch of ducks you bagged,” he told them.
+“That’s a really nice bunch of ducks you’ve got there,” he told them.

 They thanked him again for allowing them to hunt on his property.